airwallex/airwallex-payment-demo/docs/README.md

 <script src="https://checkout.airwallex.com/assets/bundle.x.x.x.min.js"></script>
 ```

+Running `loadAirwallex` and embedding the above script in your document head will initialize a global variable in your document called `window.Airwallex`.
+This variable consists of all the functions to process payments.

 | Option   | Default  | Description                                                                                    |
 | -------- | -------- | ---------------------------------------------------------------------------------------------- |
 | `env`    | `'prod'` | Indicate which airwallex integration env your merchant site would like to connect with         |